area17/laravel-auto-head-tags/README.md

       content: "{head.apple-mobile-web-app-title}|{og.title}|{$config.app.name}"
 ```

-You can define macros using `{}` and the package can access the Blade data using the "dot" notation for arrays:
+You can define macros to access Blade data, using `{}`, and the package can resolve them using the "dot" notation for arrays:

 ``` yaml
 content: "{head.author}"